RationalAnimal/vui-ad-hoc-alexa-recognizer/README.md

 ```

 Note that unlike isNull or isUndefined there is no way to specify "false" (i.e. negative) condition.
-This can be done using lessThan or lessThanOrEqual tests.
+This can be done using lessThan or lessThanOrEqual tests (lessThanOrEqual is not yet implemented).

 #### Subdomains